-This 5 year Sustainable Soils for the Burdekin project (2013-2018) is funded through the Australian Government National Landcare Programme.
+This 5 year Sustainable Soils for the Burdekin project (2013-2018) was funded through the Australian Government National Landcare Programme.

->

-> The project builds on existing relationships with industry, local government, Traditional Owners and Landcare groups to strengthen the understanding of soil health and management within the grazing and grower community in the Burdekin catchment.
-Graziers and growers are encouraged to increase their understanding, share knowledge and undertake strategic on-ground management activities.
+The project built on existing relationships with industry, local government, Traditional Owners and Landcare groups to strengthen the understanding of soil health and management within the grazing and grower community in the Burdekin catchment.
+Graziers and growers were encouraged to increase their understanding, share knowledge and undertake strategic on-ground management activities.

->

-> The project supports and adds value to the Reef Programme initiative and project outcomes are consistent with:
+The project supported and added value to the Reef Programme initiative and project outcomes are consistent with:

->

-> - reducing soil and nutrient losses;
+- reducing soil and nutrient losses;

 - improving soil health and adopting sustainable land management practices;